Pesto with Sunflower Seeds (No Pine Nuts)

 • Freeze the pesto in ice cube trays (for 1-2 tablespoons at a time) or in large batches (I recommend using Soupercubes for this).
 Once frozen, transfer them to a freezer safe bag for up to 6 months.

-• Note that pesto can get a bit oxidized while freezing (it can get a little dark on the top).
-To prevent this from happening, add a very thin layer of olive oil on top of the pesto before freezing.
+• To prevent oxidation: add a very thin layer of olive oil on top of the pesto before freezing.
 When defrosting the olive oil will just melt in with the rest of the ingredients.

 • Defrost pesto in the fridge in an airtight container for the best color.